SouzaEu/SouzaEu/README.md

 My name is Vinícius Souza, and I'm a back-end developer.

-<i>❝Commit to the Lord whatever you do, and your plans will succeed.❞ - Proverbs 16:3</i>

 <img align="right" alt="GIF" src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" width="500" height="320" />

 ### About My Skills